The corpus record — Latin

 Densest 12 of 41 attested works shown, by occurrences per 10,000 attested tokens.

-This reads as a proper name — a river, a person, a place — held only because the corpus attests it.
-It stands outside the library's subject, the vocabulary of the soul, so no lexicon entry is recorded.
+This appears to be a proper name — a person, a place, a river — attested in the corpus but outside the library's subject, the vocabulary of the soul; no lexicon entry is recorded.

-No etymology authority pointer is recorded for this lemma yet — an honest gap, not an omission.
+No etymology authority pointer is recorded for this lemma yet; this is not a claim about the word's origin.

 Latin text and lemmatization derived from the Perseus Digital Library (canonical-latinLit), CC BY-SA 4.0.
 Lewis & Short (public domain) via Perseus.
 This derived data is shared under the same CC BY-SA 4.0 license.